GreedFall 2: How to Build the Best Teams for Every Stage

 Instant deliveryNo spam, unsubscribe anytime

-• Use Ludwig if you want the strongest current frontline recommendation and you are willing to build around tank stats properly.
+• Use Ludwig if you want the strongest frontline and will build his tank stats properly.

-• If your main character already handles sustain, prioritize the tank who keeps enemies controlled most consistently rather than the one with the highest theoretical ceiling.
+• If your protagonist already handles sustain, pick the tank who keeps enemies controlled most consistently rather than the highest theoretical ceiling.

 Companion shortlist by role